Need a hand working out the story? We can't exactly blame you, so this character guide should prove useful.

 - Kill It with Fire: His grenades will light up enemies they don't kill.
 One of his character selection quotes states this.Mask: Right, I'll just set them on fire.
 No problem.

 - Magikarp Power: Even though he's strong, he can be awkward to use due to the frequent reloads.
 If you take the time to find all of his masks, he'll become super powerful and he won't have to reload every time he fires.

-- Mighty Glacier: Got the best vitality ( He's one of only three characters who can take a hit in killer8), strength and fights with grenade launchers, but he's also the slowest out of the 7.
+- Mighty Glacier: Has the best vitality strength and fights with grenade launchers, but he's also the slowest out of the 7.
 Unless you find his masks.